 His sculptures are a testament to his appreciation and respect for Australian Aboriginal culture, showcasing different indigenous Australians and native australian wildlife.

-A short hike through this forest is one of the best day trips from Melbourne & a unique tourist attraction to the Dandenong Ranges National Park.
+A short walk through this forest is one of the best day trips from Melbourne & a unique tourist attraction to the Dandenong Ranges National Park.

 Get your exercise in whilst still admiring the beauty of the lush green fern forest on your hike up the 1000 steps at the top of Upper Ferntree Gully’s Kokoda Track Memorial Walk.

-A challenging but fun day trip from Melbourne, you can take these steps at your own pace, or challenge yourself as the steps become larger and your altitude gradually gains.
+A challenging but fun adventure from Melbourne, you can take these steps at your own pace or challenge yourself as the steps become larger and your altitude gradually gains.